PraveenRajAyyappan/EfficientAnalogNeuron-SNNsims/Python/ReadMe.md

 ## OneNeuron
 Using a simple ODE function called Neuron, which is called in NeuronTest, this script simulates a singular FH Type HH neuron and its synapse.
-This code's output displays the three variables(V_k, V_g, V_Na) used to simulate the neuron.
-It also shows the input current change over time(bottom of figure) as well as the membrane voltage change over time(top of figure).
+This code's output displays the three gating variables (V_k, V_g, V_Na) as the neuron spikes.
+It also shows the input stimulation current over time (bottom subplot) as well as the membrane voltage change over time (top subplot).

 ![Alt text](OneNeuron_Figure.png)